 We began contributing to the USF during the fourth fiscal quarter of 2006 and began charging our customers a USF surcharge fee.
-In addition, we are required to collect and remit other FCC-related fees, such as the TRS fund and contributions towards local number portability.
-We have recently completed an initial study of FCC-related fees that are due and have accrued approximately \$200,000 of estimated fees due through December 31, 2008.
-The impact of this price increase on our customers or our inability to recoup the costs or liabilities in remitting such fees could have a material adverse effect on our financial position, results of operations and cash flows, or could cause some customers to cancel our service due to the loss of any price advantage we may have over traditional telecommunications companies..
+In addition, we are required to collect and remit other FCC-related fees, such as the TRS fund and contributions towards local number portability, and the FCC and state public utilities commissions are considering subjecting interconnected VoIP providers like us to additional fees and surcharges.
+The impact of this price increase on our customers or our inability to recoup the costs or liabilities in remitting such fees as well as any future fees could have a material adverse effect on our financial position, results of operations and cash flows, or could cause some customers to cancel our service due to the loss of any price advantage we may have over traditional telecommunications companies.